 What makes a good cushion?
-I: Why cushions need to vary from user to user
+Part 1: Why cushions need to vary from user to user

 This article aims to start getting people thinking more about what goes into a cushion that makes it ‘good’ for one person, but not for another.
 This article sets the scene, whereas the various headings will be teased out in greater detail in future articles.